QP/C++ 8.0.0

 QP::QEQueue class

-QS is a software tracing system that enables developers to monitor live event-driven QP applications with minimal target system resources and without stopping or significantly slowing down the code.
-QS is an ideal tool for testing, troubleshooting, and optimizing QP applications.
+QS is a software tracing system that enables developers to monitor live event-driven QP Applications with minimal target system resources and without stopping or significantly slowing down the code.
+QS is an ideal tool for testing, troubleshooting, and optimizing QP Applications.
 QS can even be used to support acceptance testing in product manufacturing.

 QS Filters